nmatossh/nmatossh/README.md

 ## 👾 About me

 * Hi everyone! <img src="hi.gif" width="20px">
-* I'm Nicolás from Argentina and I'm work in the financial sector as a Linux Sysadmin & Infrastructure Security.
+* I'm Nicolás from Argentina and I'm work in the financial sector as a Linux Engineer SRE & Operations | Infrastructure Security & Monitoring.
 * At the same time, i stay working on my own project [Hexacore](https://www.hexacore.com.ar) as a IT Infrastructure Audit & Support.

 ## 🥷🏼 Skills & Knowledge Areas